hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 Comparing ARMradio to the first microcontroller-based SDR that I found on Day 7 (the first that I googled, not necessarily the first that was developed), is where I should start this analysis. https://hackaday.com/2020/02/14/rf-shield-turns-arduino-and-pc-into-shortwave-radio/

 In that, they used an Arduino, (although I may be wrong- I haven't located whether they used a microcontroller for all of the processing- the URL suggests the PC does that).
 Also, the other microcontroller from the IEEE article used an Atmega 2560, similar to the Discovery STM32F429 (the former is about $11 more at $41 US) and that's just for the central board, excluding any other hardware/RF.
 The Atemga is also designed for the VHF band 144MHz-148Mhz (whereas the ARM radio is 8kHz-900kHz), so they can't be compared exactly, though it is interesting that microcontrollers can/could process all of the DACs for transmitting and vice versa without an MMU.
 I'm still learning the lingo of analog and digital terms- i'm sure there is a word for Analog to Digital processors (maybe DSP is a generic/two way) for receiving signals.
+Edit: it's called ADC- i'm sure I read that somewhere.

 Update: it seems like Arduino-based SDRs have been around for more than 10yrs but with increasing processing power, are able to accomplish much more nowadays.
 This also seems identify the name of analog to digital: https://hf5l.pl/en/sdr-z-arduino-nano/